-Instant Pot Cabbage Soup With Beef (Pressure Cooker)
+Instant Pot Cabbage Soup

-- Select the saute mode on the pressure cooker for medium heat.
-When the display reads HOT, add olive oil to coat the bottom of the pot.
-Add ground beef and cook for a few minutes until browned, breaking it apart as it cooks.
+pressure cooker(Note 3) for medium heat.
+When display reads HOT, add olive oil to coat bottom of pot.
+Add ground beef and cook for a few minutes until browned, crumbling meat with stiff utensil.

 |Total Fat 7g||11%|